Apples and Art Studio Tour, 2017

 I adore elegant pottery with graceful forms and free-flowing painted designs, and I admire the pottery decoration skills of the majolica artists.
 I love working with color, and strive always to make "happy pots".

 I find making original pots to be a never-ending challenge.
 I search various cultures for inspiration, and this can be seen in the large variety of styles shown in my work.

-I am always working to improve my pottery and decoration skills and I find each small step forward to be very satisfying.
+I am always working to improve my pottery and decoration skills and each small step forward is very satisfying.